lgomez15/lgomez15/README.md

 Hello, I'm Luis! 👋

-📚 **Education:** Currently pursuing a degree in Computer Science at the Universidad de Salamanca.
+📚 **Education:** Currently pursuing a degree in Computer Science at the Universidad de Salamanca while studying BBAA in the same institution.
-💼 **Interests:** I am particularly interested in web technologies, database management, and the seamless integration of front-end and back-end systems.
+💼 **Interests:** I am particularly interested in web technologies.
-🛠 **Skills:** Currently honing my skills in JavaScript, React, Flask, and other full-stack technologies.
-I am also exploring database architecture and management, ensuring a comprehensive understanding of all facets of web development.
+🛠 **Skills:** Currently honing my skills in Flutter, React, FastApi, and other full-stack technologies.
+I am also really into Nagios Core.
-🤝 **Collaboration:** I am eager to collaborate on projects that challenge me and expand my skills.
-Whether it's contributing to open source or developing unique applications, I am always ready to engage in meaningful and innovative projects.
+🤝 **Collaboration:** I am always ready to engage in meaningful and innovative projects.

 ## Technologies 💻
 <p align="center">